June 16, 2018 · Easy Onboarding,

-- Digital development: Digital drives efficiencies, and onboarding is going truly digital right from self-service onboarding platforms, to electronic signing of documentation.
+Digital drives efficiencies, and onboarding is going truly digital right from self-service onboarding platforms, to electronic signing of documentation.
 Digital is being leveraged for automating the transactional elements of onboarding as well as to communicate and connect with new employees.
-Digital onboarding tools are curated to share information, to customize onboarding workflows, as well as to track completion of onboarding tasks.
-A changing trend that digital is fostering is that employers are now providing new employer access to onboarding modules ahead of their start dates, rather than on the joining date.
+Digital onboarding tools are curated to share information, customize onboarding workflows, as well as to track the completion of onboarding tasks.
+A changing trend that digital is fostering is that employers are now providing new employers access to onboarding modules ahead of their start dates, rather than on the joining date.
 Digital enablement of new joinees is also a sure way to appeal to new-age workers like millennials.

 18% of the employers provide new joinees access to the onboarding system before Day 1**

-- Data Driven: Plugging in the data-element is the key to unlocking the true potential of onboarding.
+Plugging in the data element is the key to unlocking the true potential of onboarding.
 HR must access and analyze data to measure the impact and effectiveness of their onboarding efforts.
 The purpose is twofold i.e., to check on employee progress and to deep-dive into the process so as to continuously improve the onboarding experience.
 Data can be collected from sources like new joinee feedback, employee performance check-ins and 3-6-12 monthly discussions between employee and manager.
 Most organizations prefer to use the latter method.

 83% of the organizations in the Top Employer research consistently have meetings with new employees at the end of a probationary period or after a fixed period of time.

-- Leadership involvement: New joinees often look up to senior management.
+New joinees often look up to senior management.
 Hence, providing employees direct access to top leadership can create high levels of engagement.
-Here, digital can play an important role i.e. to bring leaders closer to people, through social media interactions, video conferencing etc. For this, HR must design an intuitive and accessible onboarding portal.
-We see that executive leaders too are getting more involved in the onboarding process.
+Here, digital can play an important role i.e. to bring leaders closer to people, through social media interactions, video conferencing, etc. For this, HR must design an intuitive and accessible onboarding portal.
+We see those executive leaders are getting more involved in the onboarding process.
 In fact, there is a rising trend of HR placing the accountability of onboarding on business leaders.

-92% holding business leaders to account over the success of these programmes**
+92% holding business leaders to account for the success of these programs**